Epinova/Epinova.Elasticsearch/readme.md

 &nbsp;

+To do an initial indexing of all contents, run the scheduled task &laquo;Elasticsearch: Index EPiServer contents&raquo;

+&nbsp;

-Re-indexing can also be triggered manually via the Tools-menu:
+Re-indexing can also be triggered manually on individual content via the Tools-menu:

 ![Tools](assets/tools-button.png?raw)